denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 D. An unnamed module exports only the named packages to named modules.
 E. An unnamed module exports all packages to named modules.
 F. An unnamed module exports no packages to named modules.

+**An automatic module exports all packages, making option A correct.
+An unnamed module is not available to any modules on the module path.
+Therefore, it doesn’t export any packages, and option F is correct.**

 ---